code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 }
 ```

-# Testing the Logging of the Headers
+# Testing the Logging of the HTTP Headers

 Now that the interceptors are setup, let's use Maven to trigger the included unit test case in which the client makes a web service call to the endpoint.